Free Homey app for Bose SoundTouch

 Many Bose SoundTouch speakers are still perfectly usable as office, kitchen, or living-room speakers.
 The frustrating part is not the hardware.
 The frustrating part is losing the simple radio preset workflow that made the speaker feel appliance-like: walk up, press a preset, and hear the station.

 SoundTouch Bridge fills that gap for Homey users.
 Homey acts as the always-on bridge, watches for SoundTouch preset button events over the local network, and starts playback with the speaker's local playback interfaces.
-The goal is not to replace Bose software or rebuild a full music platform.
-The goal is narrower: make internet radio presets practical again after the SoundTouch cloud shutdown.
+Version 1.0 adds random radio presets, stronger reconnect handling after speaker or network changes, and clearer diagnostics when a stream or speaker needs attention.

 The app is especially useful for offices and homes that already use Homey for automation and have one or more SoundTouch speakers that would otherwise sit unused.